.

 Eleanor of Provence remained in England after the death of her husband, bringing up her grandchildren, Edward's children, Henry and Eleanor and John, the son of her daughter, Beatrice.
 When her grandson Henry died in her care, she mourned his death greatly, founding Guildford Priory in his memory.
 Her widowhood was to last for nineteen years.

-The Dowager Queen finally entered a convent, along with her grand daughter, Mary, dying at the convent of Amesbury in 1291.
-Her son, Edward I later errected a tomb there to her memory.
+The Dowager Queen finally entered a convent, along with her granddaughter, Mary, dying at the convent of Amesbury in 1291.
+Her son, Edward I later erected a tomb there to her memory.

 The family of Henry III and Eleanor of Provence